TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-purchased-a-support-plan-and-billed.md

 ### **Cancel a support plan**

 If upon receiving your invoice you see a charge for support plan purchase that you feel you haven’t purchased explicitly, you can proceed to cancel the support plan.
-The support plans are typically purchased when you are upgrading your free trial account to pay-as-you-go account.</br>
+The support plans are typically purchased when you upgrade your free trial account to a pay-as-you-go account.</br>

 **Follow these steps to cancel a support plan**